Student Code of Conduct

 When a student is reported for being disrespectful, rude, or discourteous, severe disciplinary action will be initiated.
 The policy applies to all forms of communication, including in-person, email, phone, social media, and the like.

-• Violation of “any” law, statute, or ordinance
+2. Violation of Law: Violation of “any” law, statute, or ordinance

-• Forging of a faculty/administrators’ name on any document
+3. Forgery of Official Documents: Forging of a faculty/administrators’ name on any document

-• Indecent or obscene conduct or expression
+4. Indecent or Obscene Behavior: Indecent or obscene conduct or expression

-• Physical injury or harm towards another person or group.
+1. Physical Harm to Others: Physical injury or harm towards another person or group.

-• A verbal, written, or physical threat of physical injury or harm towards another person or group.
+2. Threats of Physical Harm: A verbal, written, or physical threat of physical injury or harm towards another person or group.

-• Action(s) that endanger the health, safety, or physical or emotional well-being of another person or group, unless those actions are a lawful exercise of freedom of expression rights granted through the First Amendment to the United States Constitution, Article I of the Florida State Constitution, or other laws.
+3. Endangerment to Others: Action(s) that endanger the health, safety, or physical or emotional well-being of another person or group, unless those actions are a lawful exercise of freedom of expression rights granted through the First Amendment to the United States Constitution, Article I of the Florida State Constitution, or other laws.

-• Action(s) that endanger one's own health or safety.
+4. Self-Endangerment: Action(s) that endanger one's own health or safety.

-• Interference with the freedom of another person to move about in a lawful manner.
+5. Interference with Freedom of Movement: Interference with the freedom of another person to move about in a lawful manner.

 Electric vehicles cannot be charged by any of Flagler College’s campus buildings or properties.